 A big part of what you are paying for is confidence.
-You’ll want your natural portrait session to go smoothly, receive wonderful images, and enjoy a great service whilst watching the purse strings.
+You’ll want your Isle of Wight headshot photo session to go smoothly, receive wonderful images, and enjoy a great service whilst watching the purse strings.

 Decide what photographs you want – are you celebrating a special event, want to create a gift, or need a professional profile for your media sites?
 Take time to look through a photographer’s portfolio – what style of photographs do they produce?
 Does their price list match your budget?
 Are they able to create a range of products or simple digital packages?

 Make an appointment for a portfolio viewing, ask for testimonials, or to see their most recent work.
 Avoid asking them for a price list immediately.
 You’ll want to find out a bit about them first and be sure that you can work with them creatively and personally.

 Is there a specific image or product you like?
 Ask the photographer about it.
 What do you have at home?
 How are you using it?
 When you visit people’s homes, what do you enjoy looking at?
 Having clarity about what you need the photographs for (social media, book launch, website, business headshot, and fun) help the photographer know what style of imagery to create.
 Share your ‘must have’ shots with the photographer and talk about what you think of the images on the back of the camera.

 Be sure to get a photographer’s terms and conditions to make sure there are no surprises later.
 Give the photographer all your contact details to ensure he or she can get in touch with you directly before the photography session, and get the same from your photographer.
 Everyone should have a clear understanding of what to expect.

 During the session – have fun and relax.